marktnoonan/cy-validators-example/README.md

 - ✅ ASSERT: Make __assertions about the DOM__ directly rendered by that component in that state
 - ✅ ACT & ASSERT: Perform any UI actions that should be possible in that state and assert they worked.
 Assert that __unwanted actions can't be performed__ (disabled buttons, double clicking same button, etc).
-- ✅ ACT & ASSERT: Call the validators for all direct child components, using the `props` in the `options` object to set any data controlled by the current Spec.
+- ✅ ACT & ASSERT: Call the validators for all direct child components, using the `testData` in the `options` object to set any data controlled by the current Spec.

 Don't: